 In a recent survey, WordStream found that the top-spending and high performing ad buyers use 4,631% more extensions, compared to low-spend accounts.

-7. Try local search ads to increase local business
+7. Try local search or service ads to increase local business

 Local Search Ads, (LSAs), which look different than traditional paid search ads, use information from a Google My Business page and location extensions to create a unique ad.